 Lacey had been so taken aback that she hadn’t remembered to reciprocate the blessing until the woman was turning away, and then the words died on her lips.

 “Well,” said Brett, “get in the cab while I hitch her up.”
 He turned to walk back to the truck.

 The memory of what the woman had said slapped Lacey awake.
 She’d been staring at the dash all this time, but only now did she notice the fuel gauge, which read empty.
 She was out of gas, even though she had filled the tank the previous night.
 No wonder Brett had arrived so fast; sometime in the night, after their fight but before coming home drunk, he’d siphoned off the gas.

 Lacey got out of the car, but she didn’t follow Brett to the truck.
 Instead, she went around to the Buick’s trunk, popped it, and pulled out a five-gallon gas can.

 Brett was backing up the tow truck before he noticed her fueling the car.
 He leaned out the window.
 “What are you doing?” he hollered.

 “Leaving,” she yelled back.
 She raised the gas can, as if toasting him.
 “Daddy always said it was good to have some backup on a long trip.”

-The wind whipped Lacey’s hair, and the green horizon unfolded before her as the speedometer passed fifty-five.
-Lacey took one last look in the rearview mirror.
-The tow truck already looked small, sitting on the road back there, and it grew smaller every second, until finally it vanished over the horizon.
+The green horizon unfolded before her as the speedometer passed fifty-five; she was flying.
+She took one last look in the rearview mirror.
+The tow truck already seemed small, sitting on the road back there, and it grew smaller all the time.